scsm-ua/kirtan-guide-en/songs/nadiya-nagare-nitai-neche-neche-gay-re.md

     nārāyaṇī-kṛpā-sindhu jīvera niyantā adhama-paḍūyā-daṇḍī bhakta-doṣa-hantā

-He is the ocean of mercy for Nārāyaṇī; the con- troller of all souls; the chastiser of the fallen student who criticised His chanting of “Gopī, gopī!”, and the destroy- er of the sins of His devotees.
+He is the ocean of mercy for Nārāyaṇī; the controller of all souls; the chastiser of the fallen student who criticised His chanting of “Gopī, gopī!”, and the destroyer of the sins of His devotees.

 #### 15